dstratossong/ProjectEuler/README.md

 ## Usage

-### Clojure (with Lein)
+### Clojure

-The Clojure sources are packaged using Leiningen.
+The Clojure sources are packaged using Leiningen, and lies in the directory `src/project_euler`.
 In each problem namespace, there are always two variables and a function defined:

 - `problem`, a string containing a paraphrasing of the original problem
 - `solution`, a number that is the correct solution of the problem, tested against Project Euler.
 - `solver`, a function that takes some parameter that solves a more general problem than that which is specified

-There are the following useful commands:
+Furthermore, with each problem, there are simple test suites defined in the directory `test/project_euler`.
+These are some useful commands:

 ```Bash
 lein test          # run against defined tests